codefuse-ai/CodeFuse-Query/doc/user_case.en.md

 ```
 Similar needs: querying for classes, functions, variables, return values, call graphs, class inheritance, etc.
 ## Code Rule Checker
-Little-TL found that the team always wrote many bugs similar to Bug A. **He wanted to establish a code rule for Bug A and its checker** and do a check at the CodeReview stage.
+A team leader found that the team always wrote many bugs similar to Bug A. **He wanted to establish a code rule for Bug A and its checker** and do a check at the CodeReview stage.
 Through writing a query analysis on the CodeFuse-Query platform, and after testing it on the platform to meet the requirements, he solidified this analysis query as a code rule and launched it to the CodeReview/CI stage.
 Since then, this bug has never happened again.
 Similar needs: writing static defect scanning rules for code risk interception.
 ## Obtaining Statistical Data
-Little-Researcher found that traditional code complexity metrics are difficult to accurately measure code complexity.
+A researcher found that traditional code complexity metrics are difficult to accurately measure code complexity.
 By learning from international advanced experience and a stroke of genius, he designed a set of complexity metrics and algorithms.
 After implementing it with Gödel, **he found that without much optimization, the performance was already very high**, and it was quickly applied to more than 10 languages and over 110,000 repositories.
 He immediately had an in-depth understanding of the overall complexity of code repositories.
 Compared to the past, when he had to parse code and analyze syntax trees himself, and interface with systems, **it's hard to know how much more convenient it has become**.
 Similar needs: code statistics, code metrics, algorithm design, academic research.

 # Application Fields